 When we moved from the Midwest to Kentucky, we were invited to a neighborhood gathering, where this appetizer was served.
 Hanky panky—as it’s often called around here—is traditionally served at Derby Day parties, but at our home it’s become a year-round favorite.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-In a large skillet, cook the beef and sausage over medium heat until no longer pink; drain.
+In a large skillet, cook beef and sausage over medium heat until no longer pink, 5-7 minutes, breaking into crumbles; drain.
 Add chili powder and cheese; cook and stir until cheese is melted.
-Spread a heaping tablespoonful onto each slice of bread.
+Spread 1 heaping tablespoon on each slice of bread.
 Place on a baking sheet.

-- Bake at 350° for 12-15 minutes or until edges of bread begin to crisp.
+Bake at 350° for 12-15 minutes or until edges of bread begin to crisp.
 Garnish with parsley.
 Serve warm.
-Yield: 2 dozen.